UI Browser 2.9.0

 Download a free, full-featured 30-day trial version of UI Browser now at pfiddlesoft.com/uibrowser/.

-New customers may purchase UI Browser for $55, with quantity discounts available.
+New customers may purchase UI Browser for $55.
 It is a free upgrade for registered owners of UI Browser 2.0.0 and newer.
 UI Browser 1.4.1 is no longer supported and no free upgrade path is available.

 UI Browser is based on the PFiddlesoft Frameworks, including the PFAssistive and PFEventTaps Frameworks.
 The frameworks are written using Objective-C, and they support 64-bit architectures using reference counted memory management and ARC.
 Developers can license the PFiddlesoft Frameworks for distribution or use with their own products that use Apple's Accessibility and Quartz Event Taps technologies.
 The frameworks may be licensed free of charge for personal use or for distribution or use with a free software product.
 A modest license fee is required to distribute or use the frameworks with a product for which payment is requested or required.
 Source code is available for a separate fee.
 Different terms apply to large or established commercial software developers.
 For more information, go to pfiddlesoft.com/frameworks/.